cyclr/docs/pages/templates/stopping-a-cycle.md

 ---
-title: Stopping a Cycle
+title: Stop a cycle
 sidebar: cyclr_sidebar
 permalink: stopping-a-cycle
-tags: [managing-cyclr]
+tags: [templates]
 ---

 _**This article refers to Cycles, but the same applies to Templates.**_